-We've been talking about the great deals being offered by American Standard and Lennox on new heating and air equipment this spring, so we thought it might be a good idea to include some "dead give-a ways" on how to tell if it's time to give up on that old dinosaur and get a new unit.
+We've been talking about the great deals being offered by American Standard and Lennox for new heating and air equipment this spring, so we thought it might be a good idea to include some "dead give-aways" on how to tell if it's time to give up on that old dinosaur and get a new unit.

 - Noise--just how loud is that unit when it's running?
 A properly functioning system should be a quiet, smooth, humming sound.
 If it's sounding like a jet or a jalopy you should definitely be calling a service tech to evaluate just what's going on with it.
 A certified HVAC technician will be able to zero in on problems and identify just how old your system is.

 - Moisture--nobody wants to come home to a wet mess!
 Whether the drain tube is blocked or it's leaking refrigerant, these are situations that can have you reaching for more than a mop.
 Mold is always a potential culprit in areas where moisture thrives, so always address these issues pronto!

 - Temperature--warm air coming out when it should be cold?
 Freon is getting astronomically pricey and frequent recharges of a leaky unit will end up being a money pit; not only in repair bills, but also in utility costs.